 Anna Francis – Chair

 Anna has over 15 years experience working in the sustainability sector and is an experienced Director and project manager.
-Anna is a founding Director of FRECo and has secured a range of external grants to run projects around fuel poverty, Open Homes, energy efficiency, renewables and community engagement.
+Anna is a founding Director of FRECo and secured a range of external grants to run projects around fuel poverty, Open Homes, energy efficiency, renewables and community engagement.
 She also managed FRECo’s first share issue in 2015 which raised £280,000 in four days and was hugely over subscribed.

 Peter Macfadyen – Director